 Find Out More About the Non-Academic Facilities

 College is about so much more than just academics.
-A campus visit is the perfect time to find out about the non-academic facilities and resources.
+A campus visit is a perfect time to find out about the non-academic facilities and resources.
 Check out the gym and recreation facilities.
 Ask about student security.
 These are little things that all add up to a great, so-so, or dismal college experience and the only way to find out is by visiting the campus in person.

 Get a Feel of Campus Layout and Community Activities

 It’s a good idea to get a feel for the campus, including how it is laid out and what kinds of community activities the college or university sponsors or takes part in.
 College experiences should not be limited to academics and athletics.
 Being a part of a community and contributing to it offers students a more wholesome experience.

 The community surrounding a small rural college will be markedly different from the community you’d find around a campus that located in the heart of a city.
 When you visit a college you are keen on attending, you can spend some time exploring the community surrounding the campus and see how you fit into it.

 Why It’s Important to Visit Colleges

 Visiting a college in person allows you to form your own impressions rather than relying on what somebody else has to say about the campus.
 It allows you to feel the vibe of the campus, which is so important.
 Speaking to students and professors, exploring the facilities within and outside the campus, getting a taste of the dorm life and food – all of these experiences will help you make an informed decision of whether or not that college is a good fit for you.